ungarj/mapchete/README.rst

 in the form of ``NumPy`` arrays for raster data or GeoJSON-like feature dictionaries for vector data.

+Internally the processing job is split into tasks which can processed in parallel using either ``concurrent.futures`` or build task graphs and use dask_ to intelligently process either on the local machine or on a cluster.

 With the help of fiona_ and rasterio_ Mapchete takes care about resampling and reprojecting geodata, applying your Python code to the tiles and writing the output either into a single file or into a directory of files organized in a WMTS_-like tile pyramid.